 2. Tailor your website experiences

 Whether its pop-ups or product upsells, you can leverage your buyer profile data to personalize the website experience for your customers.
-You can create a “recommended products” section on your homepage that shows products you know are relevant to each visitor—just like Sephora does in the above image.
+You can create a “recommended products” section on your landing pages that shows products you know are relevant to each visitor—just like Sephora does in the above image.
 Or, create unique pop-ups that offer exclusive opt-in content.
 Target each pop-up to specific website pages.
 For example, each product collection could have its own unique pop-up relevant to the collection.

 Tip: make sure to A/B test your pop-up copy, design and incentive (between percentage and dollars off) to maximize your conversion rate.